-It is there that several tens of crop circles appear every year, in a very small territory around the megalithic site of Avebury (not far from Stonehenge), in the county of Wiltshire.
+This is where dozens of crop circles appear every year in a very limited area around the megalithic site of Avebury (near Stonehenge), in Wiltshire county.

 There are so many of them in this area that researchers can count on observing a great number of them every year.

 It is also where the largest, most elaborate and most complex crop circle formations are found.

 A long-established phenomenon...

 Crop circles have been the object of numerous observations and studies since the early eighties but according to the collective memory of local farmers in the Wiltshire region, the phenomenon goes as far back as the beginning of the 20th century (2).
 An article published in “Nature” (science journal) in 1880 (more than a century ago) reports a detailed observation of a crop circle in the UK.
 Moreover, an English wood engraving from 1678 depicts what looks very much like a circle in a field of wheat.
 It was obviously interpreted in accordance with the religious beliefs of the time, as indicated by the illustration which shows a demon mowing the wheat.

 ...on all kinds of surfaces

 Even if the design is often of much better quality on wheat fields or on barley fields, crop circles also appear on other grains such as canola, rye, corn, grass, beet and even on minerals like snow or ice at the surface of a lake etc. In Europe and in the UK in particular, the patterns carved in fields can stay visible until harvest i.e. from a few hours to several months depending on the farmer's reaction and of course also depending on the date it was created, from April through September.

 Up until the eighties, crop circles were only circles or a set of circles.
 In the late eighties the design started to develop from sets of circles and straight lines to more complex patterns (photos 1 and 2).